 - The Writer’s Market surveys writers and publishes a What to Charge guide in the front of each annual edition of their voluminous guide to writing markets.
 They offer rates for a wide variety of writing assignments.

 - It doesn’t have statistics, but a good book for helping you think about how to price your writing services is What to Charge: Pricing Strategies for Freelancers and Consultants, by Laurie Lewis.
+Great info, even though it was last published in 2011.

 I recommend writers give those a browse and get a sense of market rates and of good strategies for pricing (hint: by the project, not by the hour).